dlcs/book/API_Reference/customerstorage.md

 ### storagePolicy (🔗)

-When the customer storage resource is for a Customer rather than a space, itwill include this property which configures the total storage permitted across all a Customer's spaces.
+When the customer storage resource is for a Customer rather than a space, it will include this property which configures the total storage permitted across all Customer's spaces.
+See [StoragePolicy](storagepolicy.md) for more information.

 | domain                | range               | readonly | writeonly |